DS4PS/cpp-526-sum-2020/schedule.md

 This lab offers practice analyzing traffic accident patterns using **dplyr** data wrangling functions.

-*Note, this data will be used for your final dashboard.
-This assignment is a preview of the types of analysis and graphics you might report on the dashboard.*
+*Note that these data and techniques will be used for your final project - building an interactive dashboard.*

 <a class="uk-button uk-button-default" onclick="window.open('https://ds4ps.org/cpp-526-sum-2020/labs/lab-05-instructions.html')">LAB-05 Instructions</a>